turgu1/bt-keyboard/README.md

 (Updated 2025-02-09)

 - Now using `ESP-IDF V5.4` for development.
-- Partial support of CMake Presets (compiling using VSCode CMake extensions instead of idf.py)
+- Partial support of CMake Presets (compiling using VSCode CMake extensions instead of idf.py).
-- The `BTKeyboard` class is now located in the components folder
+- The `BTKeyboard` class is now located in the components folder.
+- Added `show_bonded_devices()` and `remove_all_bonded_devices()` methods.
+Useful for debugging.
 - `keys` renamed to `keys_data` and is now 20 bytes in size.
 It may need to be larger depending on the keyboard in use.
 - All printf use is gone.
 Now using ostream.
 - BLE keyboard `Logitech MX Keys Mini` to do pairing.
 Still doesn't reconnect through the bonding process (connection recovery doesn't work, still investigating).
 - BT keyboard `Logitech K380` works well in both pairing and bonding (recovering after signal lost or ESP32 reboot).
-- Apple Wireless keyboard not working
+- Apple Wireless keyboard not working.

 ----